daniel-wojahn/tibetan-text-metrics/README.md

 python app.py
 ```

 Then open the provided local URL (usually http://127.0.0.1:7860).
-For full details (features, stopword levels, embedding models, interpretation helper), see `ttm-webapp/README.md`.
+For full details (features, stopword levels, embedding models, interpretation helper), see `webapp/README.md`.

 ## Approach & Metrics

-This tool uses several complementary approaches to compare Tibetan texts:
+This tool uses complementary approaches to compare Tibetan texts at the chapter/segment level:

-- **Weighted Jaccard Similarity:** Calculates how much important vocabulary (especially nouns and verbs) is shared between texts.
-A higher score means the texts use similar vocabulary; a lower score means they focus on different things.

-- **Normalized LCS (Longest Common Subsequence):** Finds the longest sequence of words that appears in both texts, even if there are gaps.
-A longer shared sequence suggests similar or copied passages; a shorter one means more differences.

-- **Visualizations:** Generates heatmaps for each metric to help you quickly see which texts or chapters are most similar or different.

-### Why These Metrics?
-- **Content-level analysis** (e.g., word2vec, BERT, etc.) is not yet reliable for Tibetan due to limited resources and training data.
-- **Structural metrics** (POS-based, LCS, Jaccard) are language-agnostic and robust even with limited semantic resources.
-- **Weighted approaches** allow you to emphasize linguistically important features (e.g., nouns, verbs).
+- **Jaccard Similarity (%)**: Lexical overlap over unique tokens.
+Supports stopword filtering (None, Standard, Aggressive) using curated Tibetan lists in `webapp/pipeline/stopwords_bo.py` and `webapp/pipeline/stopwords_lite_bo.py`.
+- **Normalized LCS (Longest Common Subsequence)**: Sequential/structural similarity over token sequences.
+Normalized by the average length of the two segments (range 0–1).
+Uses an optional Cython acceleration if compiled (`webapp/fast_lcs.pyx`).
+- **Fuzzy Similarity**: Approximate string similarity via TheFuzz with selectable methods (token_set, token_sort, partial, ratio).
+Honors the selected stopword filtering.
+- **Semantic Similarity**: Cosine similarity of sentence-transformer embeddings (default: `sentence-transformers/LaBSE`).

 ### Interpreting the Results
-- **Normalized Syntactic Distance**: 0 means identical structure, 1 means completely different.
-- **Weighted Jaccard**: Higher is more overlap (max 100%).
+- **Jaccard Similarity**: 0–100%.
+Higher = more shared unique words (after optional stopword filtering).
-- **Normalized LCS**: Higher is more sequential similarity (max 100%).
+- **Normalized LCS**: 0–1.
+Higher = longer ordered sequences in common.
+- **Fuzzy Similarity**: 0–1.
+Higher = more approximate matches (robust to spelling/order variations).
+- **Semantic Similarity**: 0–1.
+Higher = more similar meanings (embedding-based).

 ### Limitations
-- **Semantic depth**: Without reliable word embeddings or semantic models for Tibetan, the analysis can’t fully capture meaning-level similarity.
-- **POS tagging accuracy**: All structural metrics depend on the quality of POS tagging.
+- **Semantic depth**: Because embedding-based similarity for Tibetan is still developing, it should be combined with structural and lexical metrics for comprehensive insights.
+- **Segmentation quality**: Results depend on sensible chapter/section segmentation using `༈`.

 ## Output

-- **CSV file**: `output/metrics/pos_tagged_analysis.csv` with normalized metrics only.
-- **Visualizations**: Heatmaps for each normalized metric in `output/heatmaps/`.
+- **CSV file**: A `results.csv` file is written to the current working directory when running the web app (`webapp/`).
+- **Visualizations**: Interactive Plotly heatmaps for Jaccard, LCS, Fuzzy, and Semantic similarity, plus a word count bar chart — displayed in the app UI.
+Heatmaps are not saved automatically; export via screenshots or Plotly utilities if needed.

+### Optional: AI Interpretation (OpenRouter)
+- **Send results to an LLM**: Click “Help Interpret Results” to send `results.csv` to an LLM via OpenRouter for a scholarly interpretation of the metrics.
+Set `OPENROUTER_API_KEY` in your environment.
+If unavailable, the app falls back to a rule‑based analysis.
+- **Prompt summary**: The app converts the results DataFrame into a Markdown table and asks for a concise, scholarly interpretation focusing on implications and relationships between texts (not restating values).
+It includes the model name and uses a system prompt framing the assistant as a senior scholar of Tibetan Buddhist textual criticism.
+- **Available models (auto‑fallback order)**: `qwen/qwen3-235b-a22b-07-25:free`, `deepseek/deepseek-r1-0528:free`, `google/gemma-2-9b-it:free`, `moonshotai/kimi-k2:free` (see `webapp/pipeline/llm_service.py`).

 ## Installation